Government by the People

 Experience has consistently demonstrated the truth of Lord Acton’s well-known observation that “Power tends to corrupt and absolute power corrupts absolutely.”
 With that being the case, distributing power as broadly and equally as possible is the best way to eliminate, or at least minimize, corruption in a government.
 It is far easier to corrupt presidents and governors, judges, or a majority of the members of a legislative body than it is to corrupt a majority of the politically active citizens in a community, state, or nation.

 It is possible to make direct democracy less than pure.
 The most common ways that direct democracy is corrupted are by posing questions put on the ballot in a deceptive or confusing manner, by imposing super-majority requirements for adoption of proposed legislation, or by limiting who can participate in elections.
-Eternal vigilance is necessary to prevent such impurities from corrupting pure democracy.
+We need to do whatever is necessary to prevent such impurities from corrupting direct democracy.

 The most important finding in the research conducted by Gilens and Page is that “Majority rule…tends to produce public policies that benefit the largest number of people and promote the common interest.”
 Common sense and observation confirm that finding.